Bidran/border-scrutiny/README.md

  * Documents section.

     * A person who has to be compared with forbidden values.
-    * Pulls the random values from lists, creates a person.
+    * Pulls the random values from lists.
+Creates a person with a face, first name, last name, country, age and possessions.

         <img src="./docs/features/random_person.PNG">